SecretlySpy/Tweaks-Configurations-Troubleshooting/README.md

 # Tweaks-for-Windows
-These files are made for windows to make the system run smoothly with customized changes.
+These files are made for Windows to make the system run smoothly with customized changes.